 After lunch we headed out for the second acitivy of the day, which again was either a bush walk or drive, depending on the group’s schedule.
 Each afternoon drive ended with a sundowner at a spectacular spot of the park, before we headed back to camp.
 On the way back, one student could practice his or her spotlight skills on the seat in front of the landrover while searching for nocturnal animals.

 Back in camp it was time for dinner, which, like all meals, was eaten outside.
 After eating and clearing the tables, the quiet part of the evening began.
 Everyone who was not too tired from the day’s activities gathered around the campfire.
 Thinking back of my time in Africa, this is one of my most dearest memories: all of us sitting around the crackling fire and a star-filled sky above us, exchanging stories of the day’s adventures while listening to guitar music and the wild sounds of the bush nearby.
 In my view, there is not much that can compare to this!

 At the end of each day I fell into bed exhausted, but unbelievably happy and overwhelmed by the amazing things I had seen and learned during a single day.

 time to say goodbye

 Soon our first week in Makuleke was over.
 And so too was the luxury of just observing.
-While the daily activities in Makuleke were still led by our instructors and our only job was to watch and learn, we soon would start the next chapter in our training to become a safari guide.
+While the daily activities in Makuleke were still led by our instructors and our only job was to watch and learn, we soon would start the next chapter in our training to become safari guides.
 And this would mean: driving a 4×4 while conducting a safari and entertaining our guests.
-Easy…!
-Or maybe not? 😉
+Nothing simpler than that….;)